 Please contact us for more information.

 We accept referrals from GPs and other professionals who work with young people in boroughs including Barnet, Haringey, Islington and Westminster.

-If you don't have a Camden GP your local borough might need to agree for you to be seen here.
-You're welcome to contact us directly to make sure that we're the best service to approach, before you go ahead and ask your GP for a referral here.
+If you don’t have a Camden GP your local borough might need to agree for you to see us.
+You’re welcome to contact us directly to make sure that we’re the best service to approach before you ask your GP.